Open-EO/openeo-julia-client/README.md

 ```

 Up to now, the analysis workflow is just being constructed on the client.
-It can be executed on the server using `compute_result(evi)` which returns the file name of the downloaded result.
+It can be executed on the server using `compute_result(mean_evi)` which returns the file name of the downloaded result.